crazedVic/flutter_repo_pattern/README.md

 }
 ```

-Then we create the repository contract, this lives in domain/repositories
+Then we create the repository contract, this lives in _domain/repositories_.
 ```
 abstract class IRepository<T> {
   Future<List<T>> getAll();
 }
 ```

-Now we implement this interface in data/repositories.
-You can see here I’ll have the bridge pointable to a REST Api and a Sqlite local database using package sqfilte.
+Now we implement this interface in _data/repositories_.
+You can see here I’ll have the bridge pointing
+to a REST Api and a Sqlite local database using package _sqfilte_.
 For now we will use DataSource.localdb.
 ```
 lass RecipeRepository implements IRepository<Recipe>{
   final RecipeApi recipeApi;